List of New Hampshire historical markers (276–300): 282. Native Retribution Against Maj. Waldron

+Location: Waldron Court (Note: This marker was originally located at 455 Central Avenue.)

-”In Sept.
-1689, (Note: Sources about this event place it in June 1689, not September 1689.)
-100 Pennacook attacked Cocheco, killing Maj.
+"In June 1689, 100 Pennacook attacked Cocheco, (Note: Cocheco, also spelled as Cochecho, was an early name for what is now the City of Dover.) killing Maj.
 Richard Waldron in revenge for his treachery thirteen years earlier.
+In 1676, Waldron had invited 400 local native refugees who had recently fought the English in King Phillip’s War to a feast.
+Following orders from the Mass.
+General Court, Waldron and three other militia surrounded and attacked his guests.
+Three hundred and fifty Pennacook and their allies, including 250 women and children, were captured and taken to Boston, where eight were killed and the rest enslaved.
+Waldron's deceit turned the once peaceful Pennacook into enemies of the English."

+Note: In 2025, the text of this marker was revised to correct errors; the revised text is listed above.
+(Note: The original marker, which stood from 2023 to 2025, read as follows: “In Sept.
+1689, 100 Pennacook attacked Cocheco, killing Maj.
+Richard Waldron in revenge for his treachery thirteen years earlier.
 In 1676, Waldron had invited 400 Native refugees who had recently fought the English in King Phillip’s War to a feast.
 Waldron and three other militia surrounded and attacked his guests.
 Three hundred and fifty Pennacook and their allies, including 250 women and children, were captured and taken to Boston, where eight were killed and the rest enslaved.
-Waldon’s [sic] deceit turned the once peaceful Pennacook into enemies of the English.”
+Waldon's [sic] deceit turned the once peaceful Pennacook into enemies of the English.")